What it’s Really Like Island Hopping with Tao Philippines – El Nido to Coron

 Don’t forget to check out my complete guide to the Mount Pinatubo Hike from Manila!

-And read my complete three week Philippines itinerary for even more great information for planning your adventure!
+And read my complete three-week Philippines itinerary for even more great information for planning your adventure!

 Have you traveled with Tao or gone on sailing trips elsewhere in the world?
 Which trip did you do and what did you think?
-I definitely want to do something like this again so I’d love to hear from you!
+I want to do something like this again so I’d love to hear from you!
 Leave a comment or contact me!